 - Yale New Haven Health If your Doctor is affiliated with Yale New Haven Health you can create an appointment through MyChart. - Hartford HealthCare Hartford HealthCare is taking vaccination appointments for their location at St. Vincent's Hospital in Bridgeport.
 For more information, you can find it here. - Stamford Hospital You can check your eligibility and schedule an appointment with Stamford Hospital.
-For more information, please click here. - While there are no locations in the direct Fairfield area, there are currently 12 Walgreens pharmacies in CT that are accepting COVID-19 vaccination appointments.
-For more information and a list of these locations please visit their website.
+For more information, please click here. - Walgreens There are limited Walgreens Pharmacies who are offering COVID-19 vaccinations throughout CT.
+For more information and a list of their locations, please see their website. - CVS There are limited CVS Pharmacies who are offering COVID-19 vaccinations throughout CT.
+For more information and a list of their locations, please see their website.